Components

 const Preview = () => { return ( <Checkbox label='Checkbox label' description='Description' value='value' /> ); }; render(<Preview />)

-Use Checkbox when
+Use checkbox when

 - the user should be able to select one or more options within the same context